 Participants: Céline Butaye, Marjolijn Dijkman, Laura Herman, Hedwig Houben, Bas Schevers, Adrien Tirtiaux, Kristof Van Gestel, Herman Van Ingelgem

 This collaborative research project will explore objects and their possibilities to act as an interactive performer towards its users or audience.
 Performing Objects will research different ways artists can anticipate this process during the conceptualisation and the conception of their work.

-History Rising is a subversive and engaging study of museum display in East Anglia.
+History Rising is a subversive and engaging study of museum display.
 Viewers and participants are invited to reconsider their view of history by looking at the mechanisms museums put in place to create a sense of order and hierarchy within their collections.
 By distancing museum objects from their support structures History Rising forms a critique of the assumptions that are made about how things are positioned, who chooses to display them, and how the social, political and aesthetic choices that are made in the process dictate the language of display.